Last Updated on August 14, 2020 by queenie mak

 Famous for its golden beaches, surfing beaches, rainforest, themed parks and nightlife, Gold Coast’s became a popular tourist destination in the mid-’90s.
 Clearly, everyone is enamoured by its sheer beautiful and sunny subtropical climate.

 While there are mountains, amusement parks and wildlife sanctuary in Gold Coast, my top 10 activities for solo travellers will center around the beach.
-After all, the gorgeous beach is the highlight of Gold Coast.
+After all, the gorgeous beach is the highlight of the Gold Coast.

 Why the Gold Coast is great for a solo female traveller